loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

       time : "09.30 AM"

     - speaker :
-      pause : "[SESSION 1] The scientific news of the *Greek Anthology*." subject :
+      pause : "[SESSION 1] The Scientific News of the *Greek Anthology*." subject :
       abstract :
       biography :